GoogleCloudPlatform/deploystack-load-balanced-vms/README.md

-# App in a Box - BasicLB
+# Deploy Stack - BasicLB

 This is a simple VM + Load balancer solution.
 It spins up a Managed Instance Group of Compute Engine VMs fronted by a Google Cloud Load Balancer.
-It only does http but could be combined with the solution in [AppInABox - YesOrNoSite](https://github.com/GoogleCloudPlatform/appinabox_yesornosite) to make a complete http(s) solution complete with a domain.
+It only does http but could be combined with the solution in [AppInABox - YesOrNoSite](https://github.com/GoogleCloudPlatform/deploystack_yesornosite) to make a complete http(s) solution complete with a domain.